topkecleon/telegram-bot-bash/README.txt

     * Handling UTF-8 character sets
     * Run as other user or system service
     * Scedule bashbot from Cron
+    * Use from CLI and Scripts
+    * Customize Bashbot Environment
 * [Best Practices](doc/5_practice.md)
     * Customize commands.sh
     * Seperate logic from commands